Charlevoix

 Charlevoix (/ˈʃɑːrləvwɑː/ SHAR-lə-vwah, [ʃaʁləvwa]) is a cultural and natural region in Quebec, on the north shore of the Saint Lawrence River as well as in the Laurentian Mountains area of the Canadian Shield.
 This dramatic landscape includes rolling terrain, fjords, headlands, and bays; the region was designated a World Biosphere Reserve by UNESCO in 1989.
 Administratively, it comprises the Charlevoix and Charlevoix-Est regional county municipalities within the larger Capitale-Nationale administrative region.

 History

 The region was named after Pierre François-Xavier de Charlevoix, a French Jesuit explorer and historian who travelled through the area in the 18th century.
 The community of La Malbaie was known as the first resort area in Canada.
-As early as 1760, Scottish noblemen Malcolm Fraser and John Nairn hosted visitors at their manors.
+As early as 1760, Scottish noblemen Malcolm Fraser and John Nairne hosted visitors at their manors.
 For much of its history, Charlevoix was home to a thriving summer colony of wealthy Americans, including President William Howard Taft.